inasafe/inasafe-doc/docs/source/user-docs/toolbar.rst

    :align: center
    :alt: Minimum needs tool

-   |project_name| Minimum Needs Tool
+   *Minimum Needs Tool*

-This tool will calculated minimum needs for evacuated people.
+This tool calculates minimum needs for evacuated people.

-For a guidance how to use this tool take a look in :ref:`minimum_needs`.
+For guidance on how to use this tool visit :ref:`minimum_needs`.

 .. _tb_converter: